svjack/CodeActAgent-Gradio/README_EN.md

 ```
 ### Running
 Lanuch the jupyter notebook named "code_act_agent_gradio_demo.ipynb" <br/>
-Visit http://127.0.0.1:7860 in browser or public url provided by gradio.
+Visit http://127.0.0.1:7860 in browser or public url provided by gradio.<br/>
+Below, use some videos to introduce methods of interacting with models.

 ### Running Results
 #### Simple code teaching